Harshit8126/Java_Codes/README.md

 # Java_Codes
-In this repositery i will upload numerous java programs starting from beginner to advance level.
+In this repositery I will upload numerous java programs starting from beginner to advance level.
 Hope you enjoy coding.
 # Keep Learning.